SeleniumHQ/selenium-ide/README.md

 ## For Mozilla Reviewers

-The use of CSP and eval is necessary for a record & playback tool (including inject JavaScript PER user commands).
-There is no other way to do this so please don't disable our add on again.
+Using CSP and eval is necessary for a browser-based tool that implements the webdriver API for recording and playback, since part of that spec allows users to inject javascript commands and perform ad-hoc evaluations of the results.
+Please don't disable us for this.